matross-gh/platform-engineering-copilot/DEVELOPMENT.md

 ### System Architecture

-The Platform Engineering Copilot uses a **direct integration architecture** that eliminates unnecessary proxy layers:
+The Platform Engineering Copilot uses a **direct integration architecture** with clean separation of concerns:

 ```mermaid
 graph TB